Domestic or Sexual Violence Leave

 634.9 BENEFITS DURING LEAVE

-During DSV leave, the University will maintain an eligible employee's medical, dental, life and disability insurance coverage on the same conditions that coverage would have been provided if the employee had been continuously employed during the entire leave period.
+During DSV leave, the University will maintain an eligible employee's medical, dental, vision, life and disability insurance coverage on the same conditions that coverage would have been provided if the employee had been continuously employed during the entire leave period.
 The University and the employee will each continue to pay their portion of the benefit costs.
-In some instances, the University may recover—on a prorated basis—premiums it paid to maintain health coverage for an employee who fails to return to work from DSV leave.
+In some instances, the University may recover premiums (on a prorated basis) it had paid to maintain health coverage for an employee who fails to return to work from DSV leave.

-During DSV leave, sick leave and paid time off will continue to accrue only during that portion of the leave which is paid by using sick or paid time off.
-During any unpaid leave, sick leave and paid time off will not accrue.
-For those persons returning from any unpaid leave, accrual of paid time off and sick leave will resume the first of the month which follows or coincides with the date the individual returns to active work.
-Where the leave is taken on an intermittent basis or as a reduced-schedule, sick leave and paid time off will continue to accrue during the leave on a pro rata basis.
+During DSV leave, sick leave and PTO will continue to accrue only during that portion of the leave which is paid by using sick leave or PTO.
+During any unpaid DSV leave, sick leave and PTO will not accrue.
+For those persons returning from any unpaid leave, accrual of PTO and sick leave will resume the first of the month which follows or coincides with the date the individual returns to active work.
+Where the leave is taken on an intermittent basis or as a reduced-schedule, sick leave and PTO will continue to accrue during the leave on a prorated basis.

 634.10 RETURN FROM LEAVE

-Employees returning from DSV leave will be reinstated to the same or equivalent position, with equivalent pay, benefits, and other terms and conditions of employment.
+Normally, employees returning from DSV leave will be reinstated to the same or an equivalent position, with equivalent pay, benefits, and other terms and conditions of employment.
 Failure to return to work may result in discipline or termination of employment.

 634.11 OTHER LEAVE ARRANGEMENTS

-Employees who have used their full allotment of DSV leave in any 12-month period may be eligible for (though are not necessarily entitled to) FMLA leave or an unpaid leave of absence under other University policies.
+Employees who have used their full allotment of DSV leave in any 12-month period may be eligible for (though are not necessarily entitled to) FMLA leave (Policy 631) or an unpaid leave of absence (Policy 616).

 634.12 FOR MORE INFORMATION

-Information can be obtained by contacting the Benefits Office in the Division of Human Resources.
-In addition, a poster will be placed in the Division of Human Resources which includes further details regarding eligibility and other requirements of the ordinance.
-Employees of temporary staffing agencies should contact their agency directly for information regarding their rights under the ordinance (see Policy No. 112, Using Temporary Agencies).
+Information can be obtained by contacting Human Resources.
+In addition, a poster will be placed in Human Resources which includes further details regarding eligibility and other requirements of the ordinance.
+Employees of temporary staffing agencies should contact their agency directly for information regarding their rights under the ordinance (See Policy 112 - Using Temporary Agencies).
 Questions of interpretation of this policy will be resolved by reference to the ordinance and any guidance promulgated in connection therewith.
 Employee rights under this policy shall in no case be less than those afforded by the ordinance or any other applicable law affording greater rights.

 DSV Leave Forms and Letters